This page is focused on public reporting for the aquaculture industry in Newfoundland and Labrador as per Aquaculture Policy 17.

 Sea lice abundance will vary over the course of a year, and depends on many environmental factors including water temperature and salinity.

 Farmed salmon enter the water free of disease and sea lice.
 However, because sea lice exist naturally in the environment, salmon farmers, like other farmers who work on land, must manage this pest to protect the health and wellbeing of the animals in their care.
+Sea lice monitoring is an important component of our fish healthcare routine.

 Integrated Pest Management (IPM) is a strategic approach to managing sea lice.
 Salmon farmers continue to invest millions of dollars annually into the research, development and use of alternative "green" sea lice management technologies like well-boats, mechanical removal mechanisms and cleanerfish.